Property Investors Pay Different Taxes Than Other Business Owners

 Dividend Planning for Property Companies

 Extracting profits from a property company requires careful dividend planning.
-The dividend allowance is £500 for 2025/26.
-Above that, you pay 8.75% basic rate, 33.75% higher rate, or 39.35% additional rate.
+The dividend allowance is £500.
+Above that, you pay 10.75% basic rate, 35.75% higher rate, or 39.35% additional rate for 2026/27 (the basic and higher rates rose from 8.75% and 33.75% from 6 April 2026).
 If you have other income (salary, pension, trading profits), you need to calculate the optimal dividend amount to stay within the basic rate band.

 A specialist property accountant will model this for you.
 They will also advise on alphabet shares if you have a spouse or business partner, allowing you to pay different dividend rates to different shareholders.
 And they will flag the settlement legislation if you gift shares to a non-spouse to avoid income shifting rules.